Hylestad stave church: Sigurð slays Fáfnir the dragon

-Sigurd roasts the heart of the dragon
+Sigurð roasts the dragon's heart

-The fourth scene, which is on the second door panel, shows Sigurd roasting the heart of the dragon and sucking his thumb while Ragin appears to sleep.
+The fourth scene, which is on the second door panel, shows Sigurð roasting the heart of the dragon and sucking his thumb while Regin appears to sleep.

-After slaying Fafnir, Regin asks Sigurd to take the dragon's heart and roast it for him.
-"Regin then lay down, drank Fafnir's blood and went to sleep."
-Sigurd himself then touched the heart to see if it was cooked, but the boiling blood ran down his hand, scalding him.
-When he drank the dragon's blood, he was able to hear "the speech of birds."
-From the birds, which are depicted in the fifth scene, he heard of Regin's plot to kill Sigurd, in "vengeance for his brother."
+After slaying Fáfnir, Regin asks Sigurð to take the dragon's heart and roast it for him, before drinking his brother's blood and going to sleep.
+Sigurð then touched the heart to see if it was cooked, but it burnt his hand, and he sucked his finger to cool it down.
+When he drank the dragon's blood by accident, he was able to understand the speech of birds.
+From the birds, which are depicted in the fifth scene, he heard of Regin's plot to kill Sigurð, in to avenge his brother.

-Sigurd kills Regin
+Sigurð kills Regin

-In the sixth scene, Sigurd slays Regin with his sword.
+In the sixth scene, Sigurð slays Regin with his sword.

-Sigurd, both warned by the birds of Regin's plot to betray him and encouraged by their assertions that great wealth, knowledge, and power would be his if he killed Regin preemptively and took possession of Fafnir's treasure, kills Regin.
-Sigurd, convinced by their counsel, states "It will not be my ill fate that Regin shall be my death.
+Sigurð, both warned by the birds of Regin's plot to betray him and encouraged by their assertions that great wealth, knowledge, and power would be his if he killed Regin preemptively and took possession of Fáfnir's treasure, kills Regin.
+Sigurð, convinced by their counsel, states "It will not be my ill fate that Regin shall be my death.
 Rather, both brothers should go the same way."
-Sigurd decapitates Regin using the sword Gram.
+Sigurð decapitates Regin using the sword Gram.

 Grani carries the treasure

-In the fifth scene, Sigurd's horse Grani stands carrying a chest containing Fafnir's expansive treasure and two birds are depicted below Grani perched in the branches of a tree.
-The birds likely belong to the group whose speech Sigurd understood.
+In the fifth scene, Sigurð's horse Grani stands carrying a chest containing Fáfnir's expansive treasure and two birds are depicted below Grani perched in the branches of a tree.
+The birds likely belong to the group whose speech Sigurð understood.
 This scene combines elements of the legend that took place before and after the slaying of Regin.

-After killing Regin, Sigurd mounts Grani, and rides to Fafnir's lair, where he finds "an enormous store of gold" from which he takes "many precious things" including the helm of terror and the sword Hrotti specifically.
-Sigurd loads large chests with the treasure onto Grani, despite expecting that it would be too large a load even for a pair of horses.
-Grani carries the treasure without difficulty, even refusing to move until Sigurd rides on his back, running "as if unencumbered."
+After killing Regin, Sigurð mounts Grani, and rides to Fáfnir's lair, where he finds his hoard from which he takes treasures including the helm of terror and the sword Hrotti specifically.
+Sigurð loads large chests with the treasure onto Grani, despite expecting that it would be too large a load even for a pair of horses.
+Grani carries the treasure without difficulty, even refusing to move until Sigurð rides on his back, running "as if unencumbered."